yvonwin/qwen2.cpp/README.md

 ## TODO

 - [x] Qwen1.5 32b
-- [x] Qwen1.5 moe
+- [x] Qwen1.5 A2.7b moe: It's necessary to modify the value of `GGML_MAX_SRC` from 10 to 62 for proper operation.
-- [ ] sync ggml.
-The interface of the Metal API has changed significantly in later versions, so we will keep this version for now.
+- [ ] sync ggml: The interface of the Metal API and cuBLAS has changed significantly in later versions, so we will keep this version for now.
 - [ ] Rag explore

 ## Acknowledgements